Our Tips Help You Keep Your Cool Even When AC Is Acting Up

 - Strange noises or smells from your HVAC.
 If your AC or other parts of your HVAC system start making weird noises or releasing strange smells, you should probably call a professional, even if it doesn’t bother you much.

 - Problems with the exterior unit of your AC.
-Messing with the exterior portion of your air conditioning system can very quickly void your warranty, which can make things much more expensive if you do need a professional.
+Messing with the exterior portion of your air conditioning system can quickly void your warranty, making things much more expensive if you need a professional.

 - Installation issues.
-If you notice anything that suggests poor installation of your air conditioner, call a professional.
-You’ll be dealing with problems and risking dangerous electrical issues for years to come if you don’t get it straightened out by an expert technician.
+If you notice anything that suggests your air conditioner was poorly installed, call a professional.
+You’ll deal with issues and risk dangerous electrical issues for years to come if you don’t call an expert technician to fix the issue.

 If you do need professional help, don’t worry.
-Call the professionals at Wenbrooke at 240-394-1500 and we’ll head over to assist you as soon as possible!
+Call the professionals at Wenbrooke at [site_info_phone_number], and we’ll head over to assist you as soon as possible!